Devarapallivamsi/DE_projects/Real time data processing using DLT tables in Databricks/README.md

 **Stream Processing**: Stream tables are used to process only the latest data from the delta tables.<br>
 **Data Aggregation**: The final processed and aggregated data is dumped into separate delta tables in the gold layer.<br>

+# Steps followed
+1. Authored `spark_stream_data_feed.ipynb` containing pyspark script to load data to the (input) delta tables viz., `src_raw_diag_map` and `src_daily_pat_data`
+2. Authored `Define_DLT_workflow.ipynb` to define the workflow using **Delta Live Tables (DLTs)**
+3. Configured the workflow (pipeline) to run continuously and e-mail notification is enabled to notify the team in the event of failure.

 ## Conclusion <br>
 This project demonstrates an efficient way to process and organize streaming data using lakehouse architecture.
-By using Delta Live Tables, setting up the pipeline, defining tasks and dependencies among them is automated
+By using Delta Live Tables, setting up the pipeline, defining tasks and dependencies among them is automated.